How much does pregnancy counseling and adoption planning cost for birth parents?

 Women and couples who explore adoption are motivated by their love and concern for their child.
 Typically, women who make an adoption plan are doing so because they feel the child’s needs will best be met through adoption.

-How could I possibly give away my baby?
+How could I possibly give my baby up for adoption?

 Will my family and friends think badly of me if I choose adoption?

-Many people are unfamiliar with open adoption.
-We can help you to educate your friends and family.
+Many people are unfamiliar with adoption and even more so with open adoption.
+We can help you to help your friends and family understand.
+We can even meet with them for counseling or to learn more about what adoption might mean for them.
 If you feel comfortable and confident in your open adoption plan, that will set the stage for how they perceive your decision.

 Is open adoption confusing for the child?